Use advanced navigation for a better experience.

 Lydia Callis, signed language interpreter for New York City’s Mayor Bloomberg, is getting a lot of attention these days for her interpreting during Hurricane Sandy.
-She’s been spoofed on Chelsea Handler’s show, she has Tumblrs dedicated to her, , and she’s even been named Hot Slut of the Day by Dlisted.
+She’s been spoofed on Chelsea Handler’s show, she has Tumblrs dedicated to her, and she’s even been named Hot Slut of the Day by Dlisted.
 Why all the attention?
-Is it because she’s an attractive woman doing something “exotic” with her hands?
-Or is it [...]
+Is it because she’s an attractive woman doing…

 Finding My Name Sign